Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Travel tokens to commemorate all those amazing trips

 Let your busy traveler carry their travels with them, literally.
 These engraved travel tokens and handmade clip-on carriers from The Wander Club are the perfect traveler’s memento.
-They offer a wide variety of collections featuring countries, U.S. states, national parks, continents, and more.
+They offer a wide variety of collections featuring countries, US states, national parks, continents, and more.

 Travel gifts for wandering foodies